bronsonavila/exploring-django/README.md

   - **NOTE:** If you turn an already existing model into an abstract model, you will need to make and apply a new migration (and will likely need to remove registration references to the modified model in `admin.py` in the process, as you will essentially be renaming the model that currently exists in the database).

-#### Multiple Choice and True/False Questions
+#### Multiple Choice and True/False Questions <span id="id-multiple-choice-and-true-false-questions">[^](#multiple-choice-and-truefalse-questions)</span>

-- The second type of model inheritance used by Django is [**multi-table inheritance**](https://docs.djangoproject.com/en/3.0/topics/db/models/#multi-table-inheritance), which occurs when each model in the heirarcy corresponds to its own database table and can be queried and created individually.
+- The second type of model inheritance used by Django is [**multi-table inheritance**](https://docs.djangoproject.com/en/3.0/topics/db/models/#multi-table-inheritance), which occurs when each model in the heirarchy corresponds to its own database table and can be queried and created individually.
 (You will probably want to avoid using MTI most of the time.)

 - Example: